Visual Acuity: 20/20 Vision & Understanding Your Score

 The Snellen Chart

 You’ve probably seen a Snellen chart before.
 It’s one of the most common sights in an eye doctor’s office.
 The chart has a series of letters and numbers that gradually get smaller as you move your eyes down the chart.

 To take the test, stand approximately 20 feet away, cover one eye, and read the chart line by line.
 After you’ve finished with one eye, you will switch to the other.
 It’s important to test both eyes, as some people have different visual acuity scores for their left and right eyes.

 Using this test, an eye doctor can determine your visual acuity score based on how clearly you can see each line of symbols.

 Random “E” Test

-The random “E” test also uses a chart with increasingly smaller symbols, but for this one all of the symbols are a capital letter E. The E’s are printed facing different directions.
+The random “E” test also uses a chart with increasingly smaller symbols.
+However, for this one, all the symbols are a capital letter E. The E’s are printed facing different directions.

 This test is used for younger children who haven’t learned the alphabet yet or people who can’t read.
 The person will be asked to identify what direction the E is facing.
 Depending on how well they can identify each E, the eye doctor can determine visual acuity.

 What if I don’t have 20/20 vision?